fl0mb/azure_priv_enum/README.md

 # azure_priv_enum

-azure_priv_enum is a tool to gather all the permissions an identity could have in Azure.
+azure_priv_enum is a tool to gather all the permissions an identity could have in Azure, including nested assignments via groups, App Roles, PIM eligible assignments.

 This can be difficult due to: